How to Effectively Debrief a 360-Degree Feedback Review

 - Listen.
 Let the employee voice his concerns about the feedback received.

-- Do not entertain discussions on "who wrote what" or attempts to identify
+- Do not entertain discussions on "who wrote what" or attempts to identify particular raters.

 Creating the Development Plan